sbromberger/LightGraphs.jl/doc/matching.md

 Eventually a `cutoff` argument can be given, to reduce computational times excluding edges with weights lower than the cutoff.

-The package JuMP.jl and one of its supported solvers is required.

 The returned object is of type

 ```